r3dmaohong/R-Memo/4. Simple way to scrape website by rvest/README.md

 # 4. Simple way to scrape website by rvest

 ####Contains
- - scrape web page with table
+ - scrape web page with table in it
  - Scrape mutiple web pages
  - Using "str_trim" to clean up strings